The Son of Bigfoot: Reception

 On review aggregator Rotten Tomatoes, the film has an approval rating of 75% based on 20 reviews, with an average rating of 5.8/10.
 The site's critical consensus reads, "An animated feature that's more of the same, Son of Bigfoot lacks innovation but provides entertaining fodder for younger viewers."
 Ben Kenigsberg of The New York Times wrote: "More or less does what it sets out to do, which is to offer enough visual activity and bromides to keep the very young interested."

 Sequel

-In October 2018, Ben Stassen announced that a sequel was in the works, due out in mid 2020, which will take place a couple of years after the first movie.
+In October 2018, Stassen announced that a sequel was in the works, due out in mid-2020, which would take place a couple of years after the first movie.
 In June 2020, Bigfoot Family premiered at the 2020 Annecy International Animation Film Festival.